-Prerequisite: EDU 3310, 3330; senior standing; admission to student teaching.
+Prerequisite: EDU 3310, 3330; senior standing;

-Secondary-Three semester hours and Elementary-Three semester hours
+Secondary-Three semester hours and Elementary-Three semester hours to student teaching.
+Elementary-Three s

 EDUCATION 4375.
 PORTFOLIO AND TECHNOLOGY APPLICATIONS.

 Students will complete their own professional portfolios using advanced technology.
 State-of-the-art technology and software will be utilized by elementary student teachers during the fifteen week student teaching program.
 This is the capstone seminar for assimilating all coursework and student experiences.
 Fall, Spring.